 Project Rescue: How Projects Reach Crisis

 Kinneir Dufort is often called in when a project is in trouble or facing seemingly unsurmountable challenges.
-In this series, our Head of Technology, Paul Jennings will be sharing common pitfalls, how to recognise them, what to do about them and how to avoid this unhappy situation when planning a product development.
+In this article, our Head of Technology, Paul Jennings will be sharing common pitfalls, how to recognise them, what to do about them and how to avoid this unhappy situation when planning a product development.

 Having worked in consultancy for over a third of his career, Paul has witnessed both successful and unsuccessful technical project developments and says the team have become somewhat familiar with the “rescue” process.
 In this article, he draws from his experience and talks about how he has observed the causes of a failed project remain consistent and predictable (on the whole) and yet sadly, they are repeated time and again irrespective of company, product or sector.